Ground Ceylon Cinnamon

 - Sourced from the central hills of Sri Lanka

 - Organically grown

-Tastes floral and earthy with notes of honey and crystallized ginger.
+Tastes floral with notes of honey and crystallized ginger.

 - Bake into cakes, breads, cupcakes, muffins

 - Sprinkle over fresh fruit, yogurt, pancakes, oatmeal, chia pudding and other breakfasts

 - Add to your morning coffee and tea for a special treat and mix into smoothies and lattes

 - Shake over ice cream, puddings, cheesecake, chocolate tart and other desserts

 - Stir into soups, chili, curries and sauces to elevate flavors of other spices you are adding